kesamet/retrieval-augmented-generation/README.md

 You can also use another model of your choice.
 Ensure that it can be loaded by `langchain.llms.ctransformers.CTransformers` and update `config.yaml`.

+To use TART, we shall use [facebook/tart-full-flan-t5-xl"](https://huggingface.co/facebook/tart-full-flan-t5-xl).
+Download the artefacts and store them in `./models/tart-full-flan-t5-xl`.

 ## 💻 App